wri/carbon-budget/readme.md

 Which one to use depends on what you are trying to do.
 Generally, the individual scripts (which correspond to model stages) are more appropriate for development and testing, while the master script is better for running the main part of the model from start to finish in one go.
 In either case, the code must be cloned from this repository.
-Run at scale, both options iterate through a list of ~275 10x10 degree tiles.
+Run globally, both options iterate through a list of ~275 10x10 degree tiles.
 (Different model stages have different numbers of tiles.)
 Run all tiles in the model extent fully through one model stage before starting on the next stage.
 (The master script does this automatically.)
 If a user wants to run the model on just one or a few tiles, that can be done through a command line argument (`--tile-id-list` or `-l`).
 If individual tiles are listed, only those will be downloaded and run.
-This is a natural system for testing.
+This is a natural system for testing or for running the model for individual countries.
+For example, to run the model for Madagascar, only tiles 10S_040E, 10S_050E, and 20S_040E need to be run.

 The model runs inside a Docker container.
 Once you have Docker configured on your system, have cloned this repository, and have configured access to Amazon Web Services, you can do the following on the command line in the same folder as the repository on your system.